kunlecreates/kunlecreates.github.io/_posts/2025-06-20-observability_stack_blog.md

 ---
+layout: post
+title: "Designing a Production-Grade Observability Stack on Kubernetes"
+date: 2025-06-17

-## title: "Designing a Production-Grade Observability Stack on Kubernetes" date: 2025-06-17 layout: post tags: [Kubernetes, Observability, OpenTelemetry, Prometheus, Grafana, Jaeger, ECK, DevOps]
+tags: [Kubernetes, Observability, OpenTelemetry, Prometheus, Grafana, Jaeger, ECK, DevOps]
+---

 Modern cloud-native applications demand deep visibility across every layer; the 3-prong pillar of application signals ably called "Telemetry" which are logs, metrics, and traces, ensure reliability, security, and performance.
 In this post, I walk through how I designed and deployed a production-grade observability stack on Kubernetes that brings full-stack visibility to a distributed microservice ecosystem.